 4. Healing the Addicted Brain: The Revolutionary, Science-Based Alcoholism and Addiction Recovery Program by Harold Urschel

 I’ve been waiting to dive into this book for myself for my own studies in addiction recovery (when you don’t have first hand experience you have to immerse yourself in the subject!
 Much like people in recovery).
 Urschel’s approach is a welcomed one, as addressing the quantifiable way our bodies recover from addiction is beginning healing on a cellular level from the inside out.
-Some topics covered include:
+Some

 - Changing Your Thoughts from Pro-Addiction to Pro-Recovery